Jenny Syquia: Fashion designer

 Along with half-sister Christine, Jenny Syquia founded the handbag and accessories line Charm & Luck in 2004.
 They received an influx of $9 million in funding from Capstone Trade in 2006.
 Celebrities such as Lindsay Lohan, Jessica Simpson and Paris Hilton were customers.
 In 2007, this company was nominated for Best Accessories company at the Dallas Fashion Awards.

 By 2008, their "kitschy, fun styles" were carried in more than 1,700 stores in 25 countries, including Dillards, Nordstrom, Bloomingdale’s and Lord & Taylor.
 Charm and Luck was regularly featured on the Home Shopping Network.

 After the birth of her second daughter, Syquia decided to become a full-time mother.

 She re-signed with Viva Entertainment in 2012.

+In December 2025, Syquia appeared on the digital cover of Tatler Philippines and was featured in an in-depth cover story in the print edition, which highlighted her international career and life in Stockholm.